ESPRI-Mod/synda/sdt/doc/selection_file.md

 ### Notes

 * Blank line are ignored.
-* Selection files may include comments, prefixed by specific characters (#)
+* Selection files may include comments, prefixed by specific characters (#).
+* Trailing comments are not supported.

 ## Selection file parameter